Generic Name: sildenafil citrate

 Seizure, seizure recurrence

-Concomitant use of Sildenafil Tablets with nitrates in any form is contraindicated [see Contraindications (4)].
+Concomitant use of sildenafil with nitrates in any form is contraindicated [see Contraindications (4)].

 Ritonavir and other Potent CYP3A Inhibitors

-Concomitant use of Sildenafil Tablets with ritonavir and other potent CYP3A inhibitors is not recommended [see Clinical Pharmacology (12.3)].
+Concomitant use of sildenafil with ritonavir and other potent CYP3A inhibitors is not recommended [see Clinical Pharmacology (12.3)].

 Other drugs that reduce blood pressure